iconindicators/appindicators/README.md

 Repeat for each indicator, or as each indicator is run.

-TODO For tools, need to comment out the call to utils.initialise_virtual_environment but ensure that venv_build exists.
+To run any of the `tools` under `Eclipse`, first ensure that venv_build exists.
+Then if `utils.initialise_virtual_environment` will be called, comment this out.
+Finally, under the `Run Configuration`, ensure that `Working Directory` is set to `Default`.
-Also need to set run config to run from project folder.
+TODO What interpreter to use?
+Default Python or python3 venv_run?

 References: